df-law/TR/Regulation/29656/EN.md

 The third country is a party to the Convention, and its practices are also in line with the provisions of the Convention.
 ###### ç
 The adequate and effective protection provided by the third country will continue until a permanent solution is found for the applicant.
+#### Article 77 - Safe third country
+##### 1
+For a country to be considered a safe third country for the applicant, the following conditions must be met:
+###### a
+Compliance with the conditions specified in the second paragraph of Article 74 of the Law.
+###### b
+Existence of a connection between the individual and the country, as specified in the third paragraph of Article 74 of the Law.
+##### 2
+To assess the existence of the reasonable connection mentioned in Article 74 of the Law, one of the following conditions must be met:
+###### a
+The applicant has family members residing in the safe third country.
+###### b
+The applicant has previously stayed in the safe third country for an extended period for purposes such as work, study, or residence.
+###### c
+The applicant has strong cultural ties with the safe third country, such as basic knowledge of its language.
+###### ç
+The applicant entered the safe third country not only for transit but with the intention to stay.
+##### 3
+Whether a country is a safe third country for the applicant is assessed individually for each applicant.
+##### 4
+If it is determined that the applicant came from a safe third country, their application is considered inadmissible, and procedures are initiated for their return to the safe third country.
+If it is not possible to send them to the safe third country, the procedures for their international protection application continue.